Joedang/dotfiles/chrestomathy.md

 `lame` is a stand-alone library/command that *only* writes to `mp3`.
 `easytag` is a GUI-only program that handles `mp3` tags (called `ID3`).
 `youtube-dl` is also good for acquiring stuff, but don't count on your package manager's repos being up to date _\*cough\*Ubuntu\*cough\*_.
 You pretty much have to compile both `youtube-dl` and `avconv` from source. (`libav` is the parent package/project for the `avconv` command.)

+#### Remove Audio from a Video
+The `-an` flag for `ffmpeg` can be used to remove all audio streams from an output file.
+There are similar flags for video, subtitles, and data.
+`ffmpeg -i input.mp4 -c copy -an silent.mp4`

 ### Create animated GIFs
 `convert -delay 20 -loop 0 *.png myanimation.gif`